composingcap/grainflow/README.md

 Grainflow is a suite of sample accurate signal driven granular tools built in Max MSP that utilize the multichannel capabilities of Max 8

-To install, place this package folding in the Max 8 Packages dirrectory.
+To install, place this package folding in the Max 8 Packages directory.

 ## Grainflow includes tools for:
 * Soundfile granulation